meltano/meltano/docs/src/_tutorials/custom-extractor.md

 ---
-title: Meltano Tutorial - Create a Custom Extractor
+title: Create a Custom Extractor
 description: Learn how to use Meltano to create a custom data extractor.
 layout: doc
-weight: 2
 ---

 As much as we'd like to support all the data sources out there, we'll need your help to get there.
 If you find a data source that Meltano doesn't support right now, it might be time to get your hands dirty.